 Here is the original speech that made me want to play the role.

 Overall, I am so honored to have played this role, and so thankful to have performed with such an incredible cast of singers and dancers.
-I’ve since read much more on Mr. Rogers, and I’ve compiled many of his writings into a one man show.
-The working title is Will Rogers Revisited.
+I’ve since read much more on Mr. Rogers, and I’ve compiled many of his writings into a one man show that I call Will Rogers Revived.
 I think a lot of what he said almost a century ago should be remembered today before we all kill one another over applesauce.